 The Annunzio-Wylie Anti-Money Laundering Act (1992)

 In 1992 Congress passed the Annunzio-Wylie Act, at least partially in response to the Bank of Credit and Commerce International (BCCI) debacle, and turned the focus of AML regulation away from law enforcement and bureaucratic supervision and onto financial institutions.
-Policymakers reasoned that banks and other financial institutions were in a better position to spot illicit financial activity since criminal proceeds enter and move through financial institutions.
+Policymakers reasoned that banks and other financial institutions were in a better position to spot illicit financial activity since criminal proceeds must enter and move through financial institutions.
 Legislators further noted that the financial expertise of financial institutions makes them better suited to recognizing suspicious financial transactions.

 The BCCI Scandal Provides Impetus for Annunzio-Wylie Act

 Although banking is now one of the most heavily regulated industries in the world, this wasn’t always the case.
-And the AML regime we have in place today was still very much in its infancy as late as the 1970s and 1980s.
+The AML regime we have in place today was still very much in its infancy as late as the 1970s and 1980s.
 The minimal regulatory oversight and lack of effective AML controls in the banking sector enabled the misuse of financial institutions in furtherance of illicit activity and eventually led to what is still considered the biggest fraud in banking history.

 Founded in 1972 by a Pakistani businessman, the now-defunct BCCI was once the seventh-largest private bank in the world.
 The international bank was registered in Luxembourg, had head offices in Karachi and London, and at its height reached over 400 branches in 78 countries.
 But beginning in the 1980s, BCCI came under intense regulatory scrutiny due to mounting concerns over poor regulation.